spotlightpa/poor-richard/content/news/police-tracking-race.md

 authors = ["Angela Couloumbis", "Daniel Simmons-Ritchie"] title = "Racial profiling in traffic stops?
 We won’t know, because Pa.
+State Police no longer track racial data." description = "In response to questions from Spotlight PA, State Police officials said they would reverse course and resume collection."
-State Police no longer track racial data." description = "In response to questions from Spotlight PA, State Police officials said they would reverse course and resume collection." kicker = "Criminal Justice" featured = true slug = "pa-state-police-stopped-tracking-driver-race"
+Dek = "In response to questions from Spotlight PA, State Police officials said they would reverse course and resume collection." kicker = "Criminal Justice" featured = true slug = "pa-state-police-stopped-tracking-driver-race"